ashwin153/caustic/README.md

 catastrophic consequences.

-Most programming languages provide the fundamental tools like locks, semaphores, and monitors to explicitly deal with race conditions .
-Some, like Rust, go a step further and are able to detect race conditions between concurrent threads at compile time.
+Most programming languages provide the fundamental tools like locks, semaphores, and monitors to explicitly deal with race conditions.
+Some, like Rust, go a step further and are able to detect race conditions between concurrent threads during compilation.
 But none, however, are able to *guarantee* correctness in distributed systems.
 Distributed systems form the computing backbone of nearly every major technology from social networks to video streaming, but their intricate complexity coupled with the inability to detect race conditions makes designing them extremely